 7. A Shady & Stimulating Outdoor Environment

-Education Council Guidelines require all Early Childhood Centres to have 40-square-feet of useable outdoor space per registered child.
-This should include a shady garden or play area where children can engage with nature and enjoy fresh air and stimulating physical play out of the sun.
+Education Council Guidelines require Early Childhood Centres to have 40-square-feet of useable outdoor space per child, however, in cases where the school does not have enough space, the children come out on a rota by class and take turns sharing the space.
+This outdoor space should include a shady garden or play area where children can engage with nature and enjoy fresh air and stimulating physical play out of the sun.
 There should be opportunities to develop their gross motor skills, explore a variety of sensorial experiences, and be involved in collaborative play with others.
 Outdoor play is an incredibly valuable part of the curriculum for preschool children in helping to strengthen all aspects of their development.

 8. School Animals